 6 Reasons to Visit Kalpitiya

-Kalpitiya, set right at the edge of a peninsula on the western coast of Sri Lanka, is a popular tourism site (although its remained relatively quiet and chill, adding to its appeal), and its not very hard to see why.
+Kalpitiya, set right at the edge of a peninsula on the western coast of Sri Lanka, is a popular tourist site (although it's remained relatively quiet and chill, adding to its appeal), and it's not very hard to see why.
 Here are five of the main reasons.
-Make sure you dont miss any!
+Make sure you don't miss any!

 1 Kite Surfing:

 The peninsula of Kalpitiya, with its near-constant wind, is one of the top destinations for kitesurfing in Asia.
 It is the ultimate experience for anyone looking for adventure water sports amidst scenic beauty.
 The shallow lagoon makes it suitable even for beginners.

 2 Dolphin and Whale Watching:

 Kalpitiya is one of the best spots for dolphin watching in Sri Lanka.
 Here, you can witness massive pods of dolphins, even thousands at once, in their natural habitat.